By Fr. Ron Will, CPPS

 Over the last few days, we’ve been looking at what a silent directed retreat is and what to expect while you’re on a retreat.
 Let’s continue to look at some questions you might have.

 Since a directed retreat is individual in desire and nature, it is difficult to describe a pattern or flow.
-But at the beginning as you are settling in, you will meet with your director for a short period to talk about your desires or hopes, to connect with your director and decide with the director some scripture or materials to focus your first day of retreat.
+But at the beginning, as you are settling in, you will meet with your director for a short period to talk about your desires or hopes, to connect with your director and decide with the director some scripture or materials to focus your first day of the retreat.
 That will be unique to you.

 Each day you will meet with your director to see where you are and what is happening.
 You might want to spend more time on a certain scripture.
 Repetition is one of the primary aspects of prayer on a directed retreat, since the goal is not knowing much, but savoring and relishing much.